carbon-language/carbon-lang/mlir/docs/Interfaces.md

 ### Dialect Interfaces

-Dialect interfaces are generally useful for transformation passes or analyses that want to opaquely operate on operations, even *across* dialects.
+Dialect interfaces are generally useful for transformation passes or analyses that want to operate generically on a set of operations, which might even be defined in different dialects.
 These interfaces generally involve wide coverage over the entire dialect and are only used for a handful of transformations/analyses.
 In these cases, registering the interface directly on each operation is overly complex and cumbersome.
 The